|

 Students enrolled in MATH 1P01 or MATH 1P05 are required to complete with a minimum of 70%

-a series of seven Mathematics Skills Tests by late September as one of the requirements for
+a series of several Mathematics Skills Tests by late September as one of the requirements for

 receiving a credit in those two courses.
 The good news is - you can start early, as soon as you are